 Facial Fat Transfer, and Volume Restoration In Depth

 Volume restoration for the face also adds more light to the face, which in turn can make the skin look more radiant.
 Adding fat back to the face can even begin to help the skin texture and tone through what is thought to be a stem-cell response that the skin undergoes over areas of transplanted fat.
 This phenomenon is only speculated and is not conclusive but can be evident towards a year following fat grafting performed by the best cosmetic surgeon in NJ & NYC.

 Fat and Stem Cell Graft also appeals to many prospective patients, as it is minimally invasive and does not require any traditional facial incisions.
 With a global perspective on the aging process, fat transfer has assumed a more prominent role in our ability to combat the signs of aging.
-Get in touch with our facial fat grafting doctor NYC & NJ to find out more.
+Get in touch with facial plastic surgeon Monica Tadros MD., F.A.C.S in NYC & NJ to find out more.

 The articles linked to this website are provided for general consumer education by the authors.
 Those authors are responsible for the content of the articles.
 The American Academy of Facial Plastic and Reconstructive Surgery is not.
 Patients should, in any event, base medical decisions only on a relationship with an individual surgeon licensed to provide assistance in that state.
 Patients must not base medical decisions on the articles linked to this website.
 The articles do not provide medical advice.